Ashutosh-as/Algo-Tree/Linked_list/readme.md

 • Delete List: removes all elements of the list (disposes the list)

-• Count: returns the number of elements in the list
+• Count: returns the number of element in the list

 • Find nth node from the end of the list

 ## Questions :
 * Insertion ----> [C++](/Code/C++/insertion_in_linked_list.cpp)